 Florence Nightingale took a continuing interest in Highgate Infirmary and wrote over 100 letters to Mabel Torrance and her successor, providing advice on nursing issues.
 She demanded that her nursing recruits "must be, of course, of unimpeached character" — she would not take women who "would never be anything much better than scrubbers".
 If the 1881 census is anything to go by, the hospital appears to have had a striking fondness for nurses and ward assistants who originated in Wales!

-In around 1893, the site returned to St Pancras's sole use as its North Infirmary, making it London's only Board of Guardians with two large purpose-built infirmaries at its disposal.
+In 1883, St Pancras left the Central Sick Asylum District and the site returned to the parish's sole use as its North Infirmary, making it London's only Board of Guardians with two large purpose-built infirmaries at its disposal.

 In 1901, Edith Cavell was appointed Night Sister and stayed at the infirmary for three years.
 During this time, as Night Sister in charge of over 500 beds, she was the only trained nurse on duty.
 Later, during the First World War, Miss Cavell was shot in Brussels by the Germans as a spy.